makyo/seasons.ally.id/content/spring.md

     Perhaps it is the idea of the cessation of the cyclical nature of breath that brings with it thoughts of death.

 [^7]: A dandelion, perhaps, those yellow suns dotting perfect fields a perennial memory of summer.
-I always thought they smelled of muffins.
+As May put it:

     > "What I love is their scent."
 She held it up for em to sniff.
 "They smell like muffins.
 How can anything that smells like muffins be bad?"
     >